Independent International Fact-Finding Mission on Venezuela: Structure

-The mission does not operate in the country since the Maduro government has refused to it.
+The mission does not operate in the country since the Maduro government has refused it permission.

 The only reason we have not conducted on-site research activities in Venezuela was because the Government of Venezuela did not want us to and did not allow us to do so.
 I have sent six communications to the Venezuelan government between January and September this year and have not received any response.
 In these communications I requested not only a visit to the country, but also meetings with authorities inside or outside the country.
 I also requested official data and information on the cases we were investigating.
 We also offered to send our report to the government for their comments before publishing it.
 I received no response.
 We deeply regret that this was the route chosen by the government.

 — Address by Marta Valiñas, Chairperson of the Independent International Fact-Finding Mission on the Bolivarian Republic of Venezuela, to the 45th session of the Human Rights Council.

 Reports

+First report (2020)

-On 17 September 2020 the International Mission published a report describing extrajudicial killings, enforced disappearances, arbitrary detentions, torture and cruel treatment committed in Venezuela since 2014.
+On 17 September 2020 the International Mission published a 443-page report and conducted more than 250 interviews with victims, accusing Nicolás Maduro, Interior Minister Néstor Reverol, Defence Minister Vladimir Padrino López, intelligence service chiefs, together with 45 other Venezuelan government officials, of crimes against humanity, describing extrajudicial killings, enforced disappearances, arbitrary detentions, torture and cruel treatment committed in Venezuela since 2014.
 On 5 October, the UN Human Rights Council approved a resolution extending the Mission's mandate for two more years.

+Second report (2021)

+The Mission's second report was published on 16 September 2021 and documented the role of the Venezuelan judicial system in the commission of human rights violations.

+Third and fourth reports (2022)

+The Mission delivered its third report on 26 September 2022, based on 246 confidential interviews.
+The UN Human Rights Council renewed the International Mission's mandate for another two years.
+The Mission also published a report the same day documenting human rights violations in the Orinoco Mining Arc, arbitrary deprivation of life, disappearances, extortion, corporal punishment, and sexual and gender-based violence.
+On 7 October the Human Rights Council again renewed the Mission's mandate for another two years.

+On 7 October 2022, the Human Rights Council adopted a resolution extending the mandate of the Independent International Mission for two years.
+The resolution also extended the mandate of the Office of the High Commissioner for Human Rights, which has a presence in Caracas.
+It was jointly sponsored by around 50 countries and approved with 19 votes in favour, 5 against, and 23 abstentions.
+The Venezuelan government rejected the third report presented on 26 September.